 Chemistry on the field doesn’t exist?
 Umm, they have signals and communicate with one another.
 Communication is chemistry.
 Pitchers and catchers have chemistry.
 If you don’t understand that or believe chemistry in baseball doesn’t exist, you’re in the wrong forum.

 Chemistry is definitely a real thing in the clubhouse.
 Toronto had that going in spades last season and that tight cohesion of the entire group was what pushes good teams to greatness.
 (The New York Mets are the opposite example, toxic clubhouse culture and players butting heads contributed greatly to a lost season.)
-Another example of team chemistry pushing a team to greatness can also he found in the Seattle Seahawks locker room this year.
+Another example of positive team chemistry on display is the Seattle Seahawks locker room this year.
 All those players talk about is being selfless and playing to make your brother look great.
 I think having that team-first mentality (chemistry) is essential for any team that aspires to greatness.

 Be crazy if the Jays land King Tuck.
 That would be a loaded lineup.
 Definitely would have to make a trade from their poistion player group if they get Tucker.